siiiiiiiiiii/Cointegration-Based-Pairs-Trading-Model-/README.md

 - Practical Python implementation without external trading APIs
 - Full-cycle model development (data → strategy → backtest → evaluation)
 - A strong emphasis on **overfitting prevention**, **capital preservation**, and **real-world deployability**
+- The strategy can serve as a **foundation for intraday ETF pairs**, **stat-arb equity models**, or **portfolio hedging modules** in live environments.

+> 💼 Designed and implemented from scratch by a third-year FinTech student with real asset management experience (HKD 320,000 AUM), emphasizing practical risk control and self-learned quant research.